 Wellbeing grants

-In 2022 The Tudor Trust started offering Wellbeing grants of £2,000 to all organisations with new grant commitments.
-By supporting the wellbeing of people within the organisations we fund, we hope to contribute to the overall health and resilience of their organisations, and help to deliver their charitable purpose more effectively.
+By supporting the wellbeing of people within the organisations we fund, we hope to contribute to the overall health and resilience of their organisations, and help them deliver their charitable purpose more effectively.

 What can the grants be spent on?